 The truth of the matter is that a neck lift only treats signs of aging around the neck and jaw.
-As such, performing it at the same time as a facelift or eyelid surgery can be key to sending you home having achieved rejuvenated results that are more balanced than you’d get from just one procedure.
-During your private consultation, Dr. Larrabee or Dr. Nadeau will talk with you about supplementing your neck lift with facial procedures that can be performed in close succession or, if desired, in separate sessions.
+As such, performing it at the same time as a facelift or eyelid surgery can be key to sending you home with rejuvenated results that are more balanced than you’d get from a single procedure.
+During your private consultation, Dr. Larrabee or Dr. Patel will talk with you about supplementing your neck lift with facial procedures that can be performed in close succession or, if desired, in separate sessions.

 While the vast majority of neck lift patients don’t experience any significant discomfort after surgery, medication can be prescribed to help manage pain, if necessary.
 Within just a couple of days following surgery, you’ll be able to move around, but it will be of paramount importance that you limit yourself to light activity for the first couple of weeks.